kjaymiller/Developer-Advocate-Manifesto/README.md

 Your name will be added to the Contributors.md file.

 ## Contributing to the Project
+Any technical work that is in support of the project is licensed under the MIT license.

+To contibute work to the Manifesto project:
+- submit an issue
+- have the issue approved as an addition to the project
+- fork the repo and make desired changes
+- submit changes as a pull request into the main project

+By doing so, Your name will be added as a contributor.

+## Using the Manifesto
 The manifesto and all assets representing the manifesto and membership are licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/">Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License</a>.

-Any technical work that is in support of the project is licensed under the MIT license.